ValtteriL/OpalOPC/website/docs/tutorials/manage-vulnerabilities-with-defectdojo/index.md

 ## Import results

-DefectDojo organizes testing of a product into engagements.
+DefectDojo organizes the testing of a product into engagements.
 Engagement is a point in time when the product is tested.
 Each engagement contains one or multiple tests, which correspond to testing reports from different tools.
-OpalOPC report is also a test in the eyes of DefectDojo.

 ### Manually

 When testing manually, we simply import the testing report into DefectDojo.
-This automatically creates an engagement for us.
+This automatically creates an AdHoc engagement for us.

 1. Open the product
 2. Select Findings>Import Scan Results